 Is he a god or goddess?
 The Norse deity Farbauti never had much of a storyline in ancient Norse mythology.
 He was known for one thing and one thing only.
 In fact, his mere “feat” could be summed up in one sentence.
-Yet, despite a lack of details or accomplishments, Farbauti has been resurrected and recreated for a new form of mythology.
+Yet, despite a lack of details or accomplishments, Farbauti has been recreated for modern audiences in a new form.
 While he now has a more detailed background story, he also has a significant change: “He” is now a “She.”

 A Minor God